Online M.S. in Speech-Language Pathology

 Admission to the Program

 Our admission process is now closed.
-The next cycle for online program applications will begin in Fall 2018, for admission into the Summer 2019 cohort.
+The next admission cycle for online program applications will open August 3, 2018 and close November 15, 2018, for admission into the Summer 2019 cohort.
 Please note, the online program accepts applications every two years.

 All applicants to the Online MS SLP program are STRONGLY encouraged to carefully review the Program of Study and Student Requirements prior to applying.

 Is online learning for you?
 Take this brief Readiness Quiz.

 Applicants are required to complete applications through both CSDCAS and JMU by the November 15th deadline.
 Notice of decisions will occur no later than January 15th.